Summer Course Information

 Where can I get a course approval form?

 Download it here, or stop by the Rockefeller College Office.
-Please be sure that you're using the correct form for your class year, and be sure to give the departments plenty of time for approvals.
+Please read the instructions carefully and be sure to give the departments plenty of time for approvals.